VineetSnegi/TalentScout-Hiring-Assistant/STREAMLIT_DEPLOYMENT_GUIDE.md

 ### **Test Your Live App:**
 1. Visit your Streamlit Cloud URL
-2. Click "🚀 Start My Interview"
+2. Click "Start My Interview"
 3. Complete a full interview flow
-4. Verify sentiment analysis works
-5. Check data is saved properly
+4. Check data is saved properly

 ### **Share Your Success:**
 - 📧 **Email the URL** to demonstrate your project